 Complete daily activities, such as household tasks, with less shortness of breath.

-Manage your symptoms and medications.
+Manage your symptoms and medicines.
 This can mean fewer emergency room visits and less time in the hospital.

 Quit smoking.
 This is the most important change you can make for your health.

 Set and meet realistic goals.